 Hey Kirsten, My husband and I love reading your articles.
 We are ex-farmers and are fully aware of what it takes.
 Even the commercial farmer does not get paid enough for his produce.
 Our dream is to go back to the land and be self-sufficient – even with power and water (and it is getting closer). you are keeping our dream alive.
 Thank you!!

 Great post Kirsten.
 I look at it this way as we labour away on our five acres on the edge of Brissie – the cost of seeds (often free) or seedlings, plus labour, plus free rainwater from gravity fed tanks, plus free cow poo from local biodynamic farm, plus free chook poo from our girls gives us our costs.
-Then we take off gym fees (which we no longer go to), other sporting hobbies (which we have replaced with weekend farming), shopping which we do precious little of now (well, it was mostly me anyway), grocery bills (which have dropped considerably), medical bills (as we don’t get sick as often), holidays away (as we really enjoy being at home now) and you come out with a much more digestible cost per kilo of what we produce, and we may even be ahead.
+Then we take off gym fees (which we no longer go to), other sporting hobbies (which we have replaced with weekend farming), shopping which we do precious little of now (well, it was mostly me anyway), grocery bills (which have dropped… Read more »

-– to C+P from my comment on Linda’s response blog post: I think the central thing i was trying to get at is that once you arc up from doing it all yourself, the play changes.
+Thanks Sandy 🙂 – to C+P from my comment on Linda’s response blog post: I think the central thing i was trying to get at is that once you arc up from doing it all yourself, the play changes.
 If it was me doing all this (on a smaller scale) the embodied benefits would tally more directly and make it all ok.
-But as we’re scaling up to supporting multiple enterprises (the market garden being one of them) there’s more financial burdens and considerations (wages, super, etc), so I have started to scrutinize things in a slightly different way, as i think i must if we’re going to keep this boat afloat.
+But as we’re scaling up to supporting multiple enterprises (the market garden being one of them) there’s more financial burdens and considerations (wages, super, etc), so I have started to scrutinize things in a slightly different way, as… Read more »

 Your thoughts are relevant Sandy and thanks for sharing them.
 I was wondering if others take in the full cost of home scale, or if it was just me that didn’t regard it?